 Common signs and symptoms:

-Pangs of overwhelm and that sense that “I can’t keep going like this”
+Pangs of overwhelm and that sense of “I can’t keep going like this”

 Pain and tightness in the muscles, especially the mid-back and low-back where those kidneys and adrenals live.

 More irritability and trouble focusing and staying on your ‘game’ creep up.

 If we fail to address this at the root level, that kidney/adrenal level, the next stage ensues: